eljojo/faircamp-fork/manual/reference/02 Releases.md

 url = https://example.com/some-blog/some-review/
 ```

-You can supply any number of `link` fields, these are prominently displayed in the
+You can supply any number of `link` fields, these are prominently displayed in
-header/landing area of your release page.
-A `link` must have at least a `url`
+the header/landing area of your release page.
+A `link` must at least
+provide a url, either as a simple value or as an `url` attribute.
+Optionally
-attribute.
-Optionally you can also supply a `label` which is what is visibly
+you can also supply a `label` which is what is visibly displayed instead of
-displayed instead of the `url`, when given.
+the `url`, when given.

 ## `m3u`